 Groundborne vibration is rarely annoying to people who are outdoors, so it is usually evaluated in terms of indoor receivers.
 For annoyance, vibration is typically noticed nearby when objects in a building generate noise from rattling windows or picture frames.
 Since construction activities are typically distributed throughout the project site, vibration annoyance impacts are typically based on average vibration levels (levels that would be experienced by sensitive receptors most of the time).
-Therefore, to represent the worst-case scenario of vibration levels, distances to the nearest sensitive receptor.
-As a result, the north, east, and west calculations were done from the project site boundary.
-However, the distance to the south receptor was measured from the edge of the southern playground (as that is where demolition and paving would occur for the proposed project).
-For vibration annoyance, the FTA vibration level limit of 72 VdB will apply to the surrounding residential receptors as well as to the Church.
+Therefore, to represent the worst-case vibration level, distances to the nearest sensitive residential buildings are measured from the edge of the project site boundary that would contain certain vibration generating equipment.
+For vibration annoyance, the FTA vibration level limit of 72 VdB will apply to the surrounding residential receptors and for institutional land uses such as the church that is to the north of the project site the FTA vibration limit of 75 VdB will apply.

-Table 8, Worst-Case Annoyance Vibration Levels from Construction Equipment, shows the vibration levels from typical earthmoving construction equipment at the nearest receptors.
-As shown in the table, construction-generated vibration levels would potentially exceed 72 VdB at any nearby sensitive receptors.
+Table 9 shows the vibration levels from typical earthmoving construction equipment at the nearest receptors.
+As shown in the table, construction-generated vibration levels would exceed 72 VdB at the nearby residences and 75 VdB at the Church.
 Therefore, impacts related to construction vibration annoyance would be potentially significant.
-However, with the implementation of Mitigation Measure N-2, these results would be reduced to less than significant.
+However, with implementation of Mitigation Measure N-2 these impacts would be reduced to less than significant.